lino-framework/book/docs/dev/env.rst

         return -1
     }

-This adds a new shell command :command:`go` to your terminal:
+This adds a new shell command :cmd:`go` to your terminal:

 .. command:: go